github1/meshage/README.md

 # meshage

-A simple peer-to-peer service mesh for HTTP services.
+A simple peer-to-peer service mesh for HTTP based message handlers.
 Messages sent within the service mesh are consistently partitioned across members of the cluster.

 ## Install